Heliothrips haemorrhoidalis: The Head

 H. haemorrhoidalis have pale yellow 8-segmented antennae where the last segment narrows to look needle-like.
 H. haemorrhoidalis have what is described as a hypognathous head that is pointed backwards.
 The head of the greenhouse thrips is connected to the prothorax by an articular membrance and by cervical sclerites as well.
-The eyes of the greenhouse thrips are in the form of compound eyes and are made up of 65-70 facets and H. haemorrhoidalis have three ocelli.
+The eyes of the greenhouse thrips are in the form of compound eyes and are made up of 65–70 facets and H. haemorrhoidalis have three ocelli.
 Another unique thing to the H. haemorrhoidalis is that they have asymmetrical mouthcones that contain an anteclypeus, labrum, labium, paired maxillary stylets and an unpaired left mandible that is well developed.

 The Body

 Adults have black thoraxes and yellow to dark brown abdomens, but at the ends of their abdomens, they have an orange coloured tip.
 Greenhouse thrips have a 10-segmented abdomen.
 The bodies of the H. haemorrhoidalis are covered with cuticles that have an average thickness of 7.5 micrometers.
 Their epidermis is made up of flattened cells and have a thickness of 3 micrometers.
 The forewings of the H. haemorrhoidalis are very narrow and contain few short setae on the veins.
 The legs of the greenhouse thrips have only a single-segmented tarsi.
-The body length of an adult H. haemorrhoidalis varies between 1.2-1.8 mm long as adults.
+The body length of an adult H. haemorrhoidalis varies between 1.2 and 1.8 mm long as adults.
 The three pairs of legs on an adult is white in colour.

 H. haemorrhoidalis also have two salivary glands.
 One pair of the salivary gland is made up of long tubular glands that run parallel to and attached to the midgut by the midgut's basal lamina.
 This pair is composed of microvillate cells in the distal region and is cuticle-lined in the proximal region.
 The second pair of salivary glands is confined to the thorax and is made up of ovoid glands.
 This gland is said to produce a viscous type of secretion while the tubular gland is said to produce a watery type of secretion.
 The midgut of the H. haemorrhoidalis lacks muscles and the thing that is unique to them is that they have relatively low concentration of ganglia.